Carol Raye: Australia

-Theatre
+As a notable media personality, she often appeared on The Mike Walsh Show, was a regular panellist on game show Blankety Blanks and was also the subject of an episode of This Is Your Life.

 In the early 1980s, Raye had a four-year appointment with the Theatre Board of the Australia Council.

-She appeared in many Australian theatre productions, including California Suite, Pleasure of His Company, Travelling North, The Merry Wives of Windsor, You Can't Take It With You, Noises Off, and Hay Fever.
-Raye was a subject of This Is Your Life.
+She appeared in many Australian theatre productions, including California Suite, The Pleasure of His Company, Travelling North, The Merry Wives of Windsor, You Can't Take It With You, Noises Off, and Hay Fever.

-Raye retired in 2000, subsequently she campaigned Seven Network boss Kerry Stokes to release a DVD of "Mavis", although in a release to DVD of Number 96, she provided an audio commentary alongside film and TV critic Andrew Mercado, co-star Elisabeth Kirkby, and The Honourable Michael Kirby.
+Raye retired in 2000, following a guest appearance in SeaChange as the mother of Sigrid Thornton’s character.
+Subsequently she campaigned Seven Network boss Kerry Stokes to release a DVD of The Mavis Bramston Show, although in a DVD release of 32 episodes of Number 96, she provided an audio commentary alongside co-star Elisabeth Kirkby, film and TV critic Andrew Mercado and The Honourable Michael Kirby.

-Marriages
+Personal life and death

 On 3 November 1945, Raye married U.S. Army Engineer Captain Clark Spencer, a "prominent Winchester and Marblehead sportsman" (Massachusetts, USA).

 In 1951, she married prominent veterinarian Robert Ayre Smith (1926–2006).
 They had three children, two of whom followed their mother into theatrical roles.
 Her eldest child, Sally Ayre Smith, is a former television producer, best known for the ABC series SeaChange, but is now a director of an organic farm produce marketing business.
-Her youngest daughter, Harriet, started her career in the Sydney Theatre Company office and is also an occasional actress.
+Her youngest daughter, Harriet, born in 1961 started her career in the Sydney Theatre Company office and is also an occasional actress.

+Raye died peacefully at her home in Macleay Valley on the mid-north coast of New South Wales on 19 June 2022, at the age of 99, after a short illness.
+Her daughters were by her side.
+She was survived by her three children and three grandchildren.